dalytekam/Inventory-Manager/README.md

 can only see the Products and perform some search.

- The App is a spring application and it is

  To try it, you  can use:
   - login: **"daly"**  password: **"tekam"**  for an **User role***